 Baby sleep is a widely discussed topic – and it’s something everyone seems to have an opinion on.
 While new parents may have questions like, “is my baby sleeping too much?” “how can I get my newborn to sleep alone?” “what is infant sleep training?” and “how can I get my baby to sleep when they’re overtired?”.
-Baby sleep problems are a real thing, but they’re not a fun thing to go through.
+Baby sleep problems are a real thing, and they’re certainly not a fun thing to go through.

 It’s not a fun place to be.

-So, to avoid that, I’ve started looking for the very first signs that he may be tired (we’ll talk more about baby sleep cues in a bit), and as soon as I see them, I start getting him ready to go down for a nap, or down for the night.
+So, to avoid that, I’ve started looking for the very first signs that he may be tired (we’ll talk more about baby sleep cues in a bit), and as soon as I see them, I start getting him ready to go down for a nap or down for the night.

-Which isn’t terrible, except that he would then stay awake for an hour after each feeding – and then would be awake an hour later.
+Except that he would then stay awake for an hour after each feeding – and then would be awake an hour later.
 He was tired and he wanted to sleep, and my husband and I both wanted to sleep, but we didn’t know what our son needed to fall asleep because it seemed like nothing we did worked.

 After a couple more weeks of extreme sleep deprivation and postpartum hormones that were ALL over the place, I finally found something that worked to get our son to sleep, and I’ve been doing it ever since.

 I don’t plan on making any changes until this gentle sleep training method I discovered no longer works.

 Keep in mind while you’re trying to rock your overtired baby to sleep that compared to other mammals, babies are born incredibly prematurely.
 Ideally, babies would like to stay inside the womb for another 3 months to finish maturing.
 But, if babies did stay inside us for another trimester, their brains would be too big to fit through the birth canal – therefore, they have to be born before they are actually ready.

 The fourth trimester and babies